mzattera/v4j/README.md

 - `Alphabet.EVA` is the Basic EVA alphabet.

 - `Alphabet.UTF_16` is the UTF-16 char-set used in Java.
 This is the alphabet to be used to process "normal" (as non-Voynich) text files and strings.

+- `Alphabet.SLOT` is the Slot alphabet as defined in [this working note](https://mzattera.github.io/v4j/005/).

 ### `io.github.mattera.v4j.text`